mouhamadalmounayar/TiktokScraper/README.md

     ]
 }
 ```
+In the future, additional flags to fetch only certain data will be available.
+Furthermore, some builtin plugins to extract more useful data from the raw data.

-## Error Handling
+## Errors Handling

-- **ArgumentCountError** : Thrown when the script is not provided with the correct number of command-line arguments.
+- **InvalidUsageError** : Thrown when the command you wrote is not valid.

-- **FetchingDataError** : Thrown when there is an error fetching data from TikTok's API or processing the retrieved data.
-To fix this, check your network connection and make sure that the user you provided exists.
+- **ErrorFetchingData** : Thrown if, for one the following reasons, TS failed to fetch the corresponding data :
+    - Your network connection : Since TS opens a headless browser it needs good internet connection to run.
+    - Incorrect username : If the username you provided to TS is incorrect.

+## Contributing
+Any help to make this project come to life would be very much appreciated.
+To contribute, check the issues dashboard for issues or create your own.
+Then fork the repository and open a pull request to the main branch.